Jennie (singer): Fashion

 Jennie was chosen as the new muse for Chanel Korea Beauty and shot her first pictorial for the brand with Harper's Bazaar Korea in January 2018.
 She became the ambassador of Chanel Korea in June.
 A spokesperson for Chanel Korea explained that Jennie's loyalty to the brand, as well as her trendy style, was in line with Chanel's image as they targeted young millennials in addition to their current consumers.
 Jennie attended the launch of Chanel's new fragrance, Les Eaux De Chanel, in Deauville, France, that same month.
 She met and interviewed Chanel's in-house perfume creator, Olivier Polge, and shot a pictorial for his new collection of fragrances with Cosmopolitan Korea.

 In October, Jennie was named global ambassador for Chanel.
-She attended her first Chanel fashion show as a Korean representative during Paris Fashion Week, sitting front-row next to Pharrell Williams and Pamela Anderson.
+She attended her first Chanel fashion show as a Korean representative during Paris Fashion Week.
 On September 23, 2021, Jennie became the face of Chanel's Coco Neige 2021-22 campaign with photos taken by Dutch photographers Inez and Vinoodh.
+In May 2023, Jennie made her Met Gala debut, dressed in the vintage Chanel's fall 1990 ready-to-wear collection dress.
+In January 2024, she starred in the Chanel Coco Crush ad campaign.
+In March 2025, Jennie became the face of the brand's Chanel 25 handbag campaign alongside English singer Dua Lipa.

 On May 18, 2021, Jennie became the face of Calvin Klein's Spring 2021 collection, Drop 02, a collaboration between Calvin Klein and Heron Preston.
 Her campaign images were shot by photographer Kim Hee June and directed by Qiu Bohan.
 On September 9, 2021, Jennie became a model for Calvin Klein's Fall 2021 campaign, called The Language of Calvin Klein, as part of the brand's #MyCalvins digital campaign.
 Her photos were shot by Hong Jang Hyun.
 On February 16, 2022, Jennie became the face of Calvin Klein's Spring 2022 Campaign.
+In May 2023, Jennie partnered with Calvin Klein for its first capsule collection.
+In December 2023, Jennie starred in Jacquemus' "Guirlande" holiday campaign.
+On June 10, 2024, she made her debut as a runway model by closing Jacquemus' 15th-anniversary show in Capri, Italy.
+In March 2024, Jennie fronted Maison Kitsuné's Spring 2024 campaign, titled "Baby Fox".